kanha95/HPC-IIT-Delhi/README.md

   module load apps/pythonpackages/3.6.0/tensorflow/1.9.0/gpu
   module load apps/pythonpackages/3.6.0/torchvision/0.2.1/gpu
 ```
+* Note that you can load modules in home terminal.
+But it won't be used once the resources are alloted to you.
+So after resources are alloted to you, you need to again load the modules you wish to use.
+If you don't wish to use these default modules and wish to install your own packages then better use conda environment as i have listed below.
+Using python venv has some issues, so i would suggest better to go for conda environment.
+IITD HPC supports conda environment well.

 ## INSTALLING PACKAGES FROM THE INTERNET OR WEB

+* This procedure will give internet connectivity to your current terminal.
+You can use the below techniques either in home terminal or after request alloted terminal.
 * Download IITD Certificate from here - http://www.cc.iitd.ernet.in/certs/CCIITD-CA.crt
 * Transfer the file using the techniques mentioned above
 * Also transfer the 2 files i have provided ```proxyAuth.txt``` and ```iitdproxy.py```.